RUCAIBox/LLMBox/docs/utilization/how-to-use-chat-template.md

 }
 ```

-When loading a chat-based model, we try to match the model with the chat template by the model's name.
-For example, the `Meta-Llama3-8B-Instruct` model will be matched with the `llama3` chat template.
+When loading a chat-based model, we try to **match the model with the chat template by the model's name**.
+For example, model with name `Meta-Llama3-8B-Instruct`, `meta-llama3-8b-instruct`, or `Meta-Llama3-72B-Instruct` will be matched with the `llama3` chat template.

 ### Specify a supported chat template